-In related to general protection remedies for age discrimination resulting in dismissal, the main remedies are reinstatement, often with back pay, or monetary compensation.
+In relation to general protections remedies for age discrimination resulting in dismissal, the main remedies are reinstatement, often with back pay, or monetary compensation.
 If reinstatement and back pay are ordered, a Court must have regard to the employee’s income or likely income between the time of the dismissal and the time of reinstatement.
 In some cases reinstatement is ordered without back pay.

 The FWO conducted its first successful age discrimination litigation in 2014.
-Federal Circuit Court proceedings in Fair Work Ombudsman v Theravanish Investments FCCA 1170 resulted in orders against a restaurant operator and its directors for almost $40,000 in employee compensation and penalties.
+Federal Circuit Court proceedings in Fair Work Ombudsman v Theravanish Investments FCCA 1170 resulted in orders against a restaurant operator and its directors for almost $40,000 in compensation to the aggrieved employee and penalties.
 The Court found that the employer had contravened age discrimination and record keeping laws after terminating the service of a long-serving employee when he turned 65 years of age, due to its policy of not employing retirement age staff.

-The AHRC received 184 complaints in the 2013-14 reporting year, and has received between 100-200 age discrimination complaints every year since 2004.
-60% of these complaints are from complainants aged 45 years and above.
-However, age discrimination complaints have consistently comprised less than 10% of total discrimination complaints received by the AHRC, compared to disability discrimination complaints (approximately 40%) and sex discrimination complaints (20%).
+The AHRC received 154 complaints in the 2016-17 reporting year, and has received between 100-200 age discrimination complaints every year since 2004.
+In 2016-17, 72% of these complaints were from complainants aged 45 years and above (up from approximately 60% of complainants in the 2013-14 reporting period).
+However, age discrimination complaints have consistently comprised less than 10% of total discrimination complaints received by the AHRC, compared to disability discrimination complaints (approximately 40%), sex discrimination complaints (24%) and racial discrimination complaints (20%).

-Approximately 45% of finalised age discrimination complaints undergo conciliation every year.
-Of conciliated cases in 2013-2014, around 75% were settled through conciliation while a quarter remained unresolved.
+Approximately 35% of finalised age discrimination complaints undergo conciliation every year.
+Of conciliated cases in 2016-2017, 73% were settled through conciliation while 27% remained unresolved.